1. Available tables

 The first line of the output contains the name of the column used.
 If the header

-Restricts the output to the lines that the specified user is authorised to see
+Restricts the output to the lines that the specified user is authorized to see.

-The object for which a specified behaviour is expected.
+The object for which a specified behavior is expected.
 This is the object’s name, or respectively in the case of the

 Keywords work like a normal condition if they are set by themselves.
 In combination with the